Jayesh242663/BankingSystemApplication-python-/README.md

 ## **Description:**

 The Banking System Application is a prototype designed to demonstrate basic banking functionalities.
-It offers features such as a creating new account, login using account number and password, changing password if forgotten dashboard view, money transferring, displaying personal details, and viewing transaction history.
+It offers features such as a creating new account, login using account number and password, changing password if forgotten, dashboard view, money transferring, displaying personal details, and viewing transaction history.

 ## Technologies Used: